AltSchool is 100% focused on our students.

 Who is AltSchool?

 AltSchool’s founding team includes experienced educators and technology leaders, united around the mission of delivering personalized education to as many children as possible.
 Our educators have many years of experience in teaching and leading schools, with deep expertise in learning differences, gifted education and cross-cultural education.
-Our technologists have worked on personalization and education at leading companies including Google, Amazon, and Academic Earth.

 You can read more about our team here.